You’ve Talked About It… You’ve Tried to Fix It…

 What Changes

-Couples who complete the Conflict Pattern Reset often describe a shift that goes beyond the absence of arguments.
-The overall feeling of the relationship changes.
+Couples who complete the Conflict Pattern Reset often notice a shift that goes far beyond simply arguing less.
+The very feel of the relationship transforms.

-Conversations that once took days to recover from begin to resolve within minutes.
+Conversations that once took days to recover from begin resolving within minutes.
+The constant vigilance and tension that built up over time begin to ease.

-What returns is something many couples didn’t realize they had lost: ease.
-The sense that you can be direct with each other without the conversation derailing.
-The feeling of being genuinely known by your partner.
+What returns is something many couples didn’t realize was missing: ease.
+The freedom to be direct with one another without fear of derailment.
+The deep sense of truly being known by your partner.

-Partners describe feeling more like collaborators again — less like opponents managing a shared problem.
+Most importantly, partners describe feeling like collaborators again — not opponents battling a shared problem.

 What Couples Have Said